AztecProtocol/aztec-packages/docs/docs/developers/contracts/writing_contracts/storage/notes.md

 -----

 ### Apply

-To see this in action, try one of the [Tutorials](../../../tutorials/main)
+To see this in action, try the [Token tutorial](../../../tutorials/writing_token_contract).
+In this section you will also find other tutorials using notes in different ways.

 ### Further reading

 - [Proof of prior notes](../../writing_contracts/historical_data/archive_tree/how_to_prove_history) - public/private reading of public/private proof of state (public or private)

+If you're curious about any of the following related topics, search the documentation for...
+- Private and public contexts
+- Encryption keys and events
+- Oracle's role in using notes
+- Value Serialization/Deserialization

 ### References
 - [Notes explainer](../../../../learn/concepts/storage/notes)